The case definition for HIV infection for adults and adolescents includes 3 stages:

 The clinical manifestations of HIV infection vary widely from asymptomatic to the varied presentations of AIDS-defining conditions that are a result of profound immunosuppression.

-Patients with acute infection present with signs and symptoms of the acute retroviral syndrome, a mononucleosis-like illness.
-They have fever, lymphadenopathy, and may have rash.
+Patients with acute HIV infection may present with signs and symptoms of the acute retroviral syndrome, a mononucleosis-like illness.
+They may have fever and lymphadenopathy and in some cases may have rash.
 Other symptoms, including mucocutaneous ulcers, sore throat, nausea, vomiting, diarrhea, and headache, may also be present.

 Patients may present with a variety of other nonspecific symptoms or signs.
 Endocrine abnormalities may include hypogonadism, insulin resistance, and lipid abnormalities.
 Renal dysfunction, myocarditis, and pericarditis may be present.
 Oral disease may include thrush, oral hairy leukoplakia, and gingivitis.
 Patients may present with cutaneous infections due to herpes simplex virus, varicella-zoster virus, and molluscum contagiosum.